7db9a/homegrown-content-addressable-filesystem/README.md

 ### Touch files with IPFS hash

+Using your nodes $PEER_ID.

-$ ./get-pinned.sh
+$ ./get-pinned.sh $PEER_ID

-It'll put all IPFS 'files' into `pinned-files` dir.
-Note, these are empty files.
-They're simply named after the IPFS hash.
-This is for experimentiong with tmsu.
+The IPFS files it produces are 'null'.
+They are named after the IPFS hash.
+It's useful for tagging.

+All the null-ipfs files will be placed into the git working directory of the $PEER_ID.

+### Tag IPFS hash

+All nodes tag against null-ipfs files.
+Each node pushes to the same remote.
+Therefore, **any** node can search for **any** file on the network against tags.

 ### Low-level usage